Case Manager Jobs at Lutheran Social Services of Illinois with Visa Sponsorship

 Lutheran Social Services of Illinois (LSSI), is a leading not-for-profit organization providing healing, justice and wholeness to people and communities.
 For over 150 years, LSSI has made a difference in the lives of children and families, and we're still a strong, viable presence in the State of Illinois, continuing that commitment to making a difference.

 LSSI is hiring a full-time Intact Child Welfare Specialist, Monday through Friday.
-The Child Welfare Specialist must be fluent in speaking, reading, and writing of Spanish.
-Will provide the full casework services to assure the safety and well-being of children by assisting families to meet minimum parenting standards.
-Service provision is in compliance with state mandates, COA standards, agency policies, and program plans.
+Provides the full casework services to assure the safety and wellbeing of children by assisting families to meet minimum parenting standards.
+Service provision is in compliance with the state mandates standards, agency policies, and program plans.

 Benefits and Perks: